-We can write the greedy algorithm somewhat more formally as follows.
+We can write the greedy algorithm somewhat more formally as shown in in Figure 4.3.
 (Hopefully the first line is understandable.)
-The algorithm clearly runs in $O(n \log n)$ time; the running time is dominated by the initial sort.
+After the initial sort, the algorithm is a simple linear-time loop, so the entire algorithm runs in $O(n \log n)$ time.

 &lt;sup>2But you should still work out the details yourself.
-The dynamic programming algorithm can be used to find the "best" schedule for several different definitions of "best", but the greedy algorithm I'm about to describe only works when "best" means "biggest".
+The dynamic programming algorithm can be used to find the "best" schedule for several different definitions of "best", but the greedy algorithm I'm describing here only works when "best" means "biggest".
 Also, you can improve the running time to $O(n^2)$ using a different recurrence.